Motivic invariants of p-adic fields: via the motivic Adams spectral sequence

 As a consequence of motivic Landweber exactness, Naumann-{\O}stv{\ae}r-Spitzweck \cite{MLE} deduce a splitting of the $\MGL$ Hopf algebroid as

 where $\MU_*$ is the coefficients of (topological) complex cobordism, the Lazard ring.
 This splitting passes to $\BPGL$, so

 \end{proof}

-This description of the $E_2$-term of the motivic ANSS over $F$ already pays dividends in the form of a graded algebra with infinitely many nonzero components previously undiscovered in the stable stems $\pi_*\mathbbm{1}\comp$.
+This description of the $E_2$-term of the motivic ANSS over $F$ already pays dividends in the form of a graded algebra with infinitely many nonzero components previously undiscovered in the stable stems $\pi_\star\mathbbm{1}\comp$ of the 2-complete sphere spectrum.

-\begin{thm} The algebra $\Gamma$ is permanent and represents a copy of $\Gamma$ in $\pi_*\mathbbm{1}\comp$. \end{thm} \begin{proof} The elements of $\Gamma = E_2^{0,0}\tensor \Gamma$ are on the boundary of the spectral sequence and hence permanent.
-A simple dimensional analysis shows that they are not the targets of any differentials. \end{proof}

-We can interpret this theorem as saying that the 2-complete Hurewicz map induced by the 2-complete unit $\mathbbm{1}\comp\to H\ZZ_2$ splits; see Remark \ref{rmk:Gamma}.